IBM/project-pim/examples/vllm/README.md

 Arguments you want to pass it to your vLLM inference engine
 #### llmEnv
 Environment variables that you want to set while running vLLM inference engine
+#### modelSource
+A JSON object that specifies the source URL for downloading the LLM model from a self-hosted HTTP server.
+Use this parameter to setup a offline model download location within the local network.
+This is suitable for environment which restricts outside connection.
+If this parameter is not provided, the model will be downloaded from hugging face over the internet.
+Follow the steps [here](#steps-to-set-up-a-server-to-host-an-llm-model-locally) to bring up slef-hosted HTTP server.

 **Sample config:**
 ```ini